saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

    ![The App service URL is highlighted.](media/app-service-url.png "App service URL")

-2. Verify that the web site and data are loaded correctly.
+2. Verify the web site and data are loaded correctly.
 The page should look similar to the following:

    ![Screenshot of the WideWorldImporters Operations Web App.](media/wwi-web-app.png "WideWorldImporters Web")